AM Learn Logo

 Collections to Classrooms / Ngā kohinga ki ngā akomanga

 This is a practical, hands-on workshop with a new digital resource called, Collections to Classroom.
 This resource supports teachers using museum collections to explore the big ideas, contexts, and practices of the Aotearoa New Zealand Histories curriculum.
-You will get to meet and work with the project team, Lucy Mackintosh (Historian & Curator), James Taylor (Online Collections Information and Partnership Manager), and Tangimai Fitzgerald (Learning Manager) to navigate the digital resource, learn how taonga were selected from the collections, and explore their history and significance to Tāmaki Makaurau.
+You will get to meet and work with the project team, Chantal Knowles (Head of Human History), James Taylor (Online Collections Information and Partnership Manager), and Tangimai Fitzgerald (Learning Manager) to navigate the digital resource, learn how taonga were selected from the collections, and explore their history and significance to Tāmaki Makaurau.
 We are allowing time in the workshop for the group to breakup in small groups; to collaborate and plan a unit of work on a collection item you choose as a takeaway resource you can implement in your classrooms.
 We will finish with a Q&A session, and an evaluation survey for the workshop.
-We are excited to share all participants will receive FREE entry to the DIVA exhibition after the workshop.

 We're digging our new Fossil Van